Krat21/indian-patent-dataset/README.md

 extract_grants.py : extract grants from a pdf file & outputs csv '2024_grants.csv'

 extract_journal.py : extract Journal details from [here](https://search.ipindia.gov.in/IPOJournal/Journal/Patent) & outputs csv 'journal_910.csv' (910 journals)
-    two modes:
+    three modes:
+    "Range" or "Year" or "New"

-    filter mode - Filter based on a year
+    range mode - Filter based on a journal range

-    Set yearWise = True and year = 2023
+    Set downloadType = "Range" and downloadYear = 0 and downRange = "31/2021-1/2021"
-    outputs dataframe, where journals are of the set year (i.e., 2023)
+    outputs dataframe, where journals are of the given ranges, currently supports only same year journal range

-    find new journal added - Finds the latest journal(s)
+    year mode - Filter based on a year

-    Set yearWise = False and year = 0
+    Set downloadType = "Year" and downloadYear = 2021
+    outputs dataframe, where journals are of the set year (i.e., 2021)

-    outputs dataframe, having rows of new journals added, by comparing with previous csv (i.e., 'journal_910.csv')
+    new mode - find new journal added to IPO - Finds the latest journal(s) Set downloadType = "New" and downloadYear = 0 outputs dataframe, having rows of new journals added, by comparing with previous csv (i.e., 'journal_910.csv')

 download_pdfs.py : download PDFs for a given journal ('16/2024')